Lunaside-Games/a-little-bit-of-music/README.md

 ![A Normal Hotel Disc](https://cdn.modrinth.com/data/cached_images/69e98473d0ba00871e13b2f8a99babd8d58bf40c.png)[**A Normal Hotel**](https://www.youtube.com/watch?v=rNu5WzhXy24)
 A creepy, almost surreal sounding track found in the depths of the Pillagers' home.. and anywhere built by the mysterious builders whom we inherited this world from
 **+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+**

+_All music in this mod is licensed by [Not a Glitch Music](https://www.youtube.com/@notaglitchmusic), this mod and the ALBOE project overall is being developed by members of Not a Glitch Studios._